brianoyp/practice-problems/README.md

+# Brian's Challenges

-I chose the following practice problems since they are recommaned.
+I chose the following practice problems since they were recommanded.

 I am sorry for a little delay.
-I had very busy schedule with many interviews and family businesses(daughter's baptism and family reunion.)
+It's been very busy with many interviews and family businesses(daughter's baptism and family reunion.)

 I tried mocha and chai for testing since you said you are using it.
 I really like them.